pruthvi-stu/MakerMania_2026/doc/gear_draft_1.md

 ## Assembly Notes

-- Bearings: 608 bearings may be used for smoother operation.
-- Prototype support: PVC pipe supports may also be used.
+- Prototype support: 12 mm steel pipe 240 mm length
 - Shims / spacers: small spacers or shims may be added for alignment and smooth meshing.

 ## Testing & Validation